 Rate this page:

 You could provide a table in your documentation that gives your customers an easy comparison of features and functionalities between server and cloud.
+Here's an example.

 Clearly defined timelines about your app release plan and updates will help your customers prepare for app data migration.
 You can do this by giving your customers:

-a migration roadmap of your app's releases
+A migration roadmap of your app's releases

 See an example of a timeline provided to Atlassian developers about changes to server/Data Center products.

-links to Atlassian roadmaps where available
+Links to Atlassian roadmaps where available

 See an example of announcements in Atlassian migration documentation to customers about changes and updates in their migration plan.